 White palm oil is very widely used in the food industry.
 It is considered a fitting, and oftentimes, a better alternative to many version of existing cooking oils due to their high trans fats levels.
 For this reason, white palm oil is widely used in the food manufacturing industry where it is found in foods like peanut butter and chips.

 The fact that the oil is solid at room temperature makes it an especially good alternative to hydrogenated fats.
 In fact, the oil is also commonly known as palm shortening.
-When the oil is processed, it does not contain any cholesterol and acts like hydrogenated oil, but without the trans fats that make other fats less ideal for cooking due to the presence of trans fats.
+When the oil is processed, it does not contain any cholesterol.
+Rather, it acts like hydrogenated oil, but but without the trans fats that make other fats less ideal for cooking.

 Is Palm Oil Healthy